PlanScore/PlanScore/README.md

 If you are running *webpack-dev-server*, it will automagically detect the files having changed, and will trigger a rebuild and reload as usual.
 Note that this takes a moment; be patient.

 While working within the `_statetemplate/` content, some notes of interest:
 * **state_template.src.html** -- You may insert the phrase **STATE_NAME** into the HTML.
-When the template is copied into the state folder, this will be replaced with the state's Properly Capitalized Name.
+When the template is copied into the state folder, this will be replaced with the state's Properly Capitalized Name. **STATE_SLUG** in the HTML will be replaced with the URL-friendly name of the state, which is useful for per-state references like OpenGraph images.
 * All states will receive exactly the same programming, stylesheet, and HTML template (except for the STATE_NAME tag), so they should "detect" their state based on the URL string, if they will need to filter data or otherwise configure custom behavior.

 **NOTE FOR MAC USERS**